williambelle/switzerland-postal-codes/CONTRIBUTING.md

 Contributing
 ============

-Welcome, so you are thinking about contributing ?
+Welcome, so you are thinking about contributing?
 Awesome, this a great place to start.

 Setup